 - Teeth polishing: Removes tea, coffee and smoking stains and plaque that is not otherwise removed during tooth brushing and scaling.

 Impressions (molds) will be made of your teeth to fabricate custom, clear plastic, trays to hold the whitening gel and protect your gums.
-The trays are worn with special whitening solution for 30 minutes a day for a couple of weeks depending on the degree of staining and desired level of whitening.
+The trays are worn with special whitening solution for 30 minutes a day for a couple of weeks depending on the degree of staining and desired level of whitening you desire.